rhertzog/distro-tracker/docs/setup/setup.rst

 Local Settings
 --------------

-Before being able to run the PTS, a ``pts.project.local_settings`` file must exist.
-This module provides settings values which are specific for each deployment.
+While the PTS tries to guess as much as needed, you generally will want to customize some of its parameters.
+You will do so in ``pts/project/settings/local.py``.
+Have a look at the ``defaults.py`` to learn about all the variables that you can override and extend.

-To make things easier, there is a ``pts/project/local_settings.py.template`` file included which contains all settings values, their descriptions and, when possible, sane defaults.
-After modifying the necessary values, copy this file to ``pts/project/local_settings.py``.
-Each settings variable is documented in the ``local_settings.py.template`` file.
+To make things easier, the PTS provides default configuration suitable for production use (installed from the Debian package) or for development use (running out of a git checkout).
+Depending on the case, the ``selected.py`` symlink points either to ``production.py`` or to ``development.py``.

 Static Assets
 -------------

-Once the local settings are filled in, the static assets like images, Javascript and CSS files should be moved to the directory given in the :data:`STATIC_ROOT <pts.project.local_settings.STATIC_ROOT>` setting.
+Once the local settings are filled in, the static assets like images, Javascript and CSS files should be moved to the directory given in the ``STATIC_ROOT`` setting.
 This is necessary since Django does not serve static resources, but requires a Web server for that.